Satisfactory academic progress

-All Monash University students are required to demonstrate satisfactory course progression each year as governed by Statute 6.2, Exclusion for unsatisfactory progress or inability to progress.
+All Monash University students are required to demonstrate satisfactory course progression each year as governed by Part 4 of the Monash University (Academic Board) Regulations.

 At the end of each semester period, the Faculty of Law reviews the academic performance of all students enrolled in courses managed by the faculty.
 The faculty aims to identify students ‘at risk’ of not making satisfactory course progress, and point them towards remedial actions if progress is being negatively affected by various circumstances.